The power of a background in portrait photography

 Vintage fabrics

 Muslin and linen are always popular choices in this department.
-Either give fabrics a good steam or stretch them to avoid wrinkles, or use the wrinkles intentionally to create a natural, textured vibe.
+Either give fabrics a good or stretch them to avoid wrinkles, or use the wrinkles intentionally to create a natural, textured vibe.
 Consider other fabrics and materials as well.
 “I don’t like my photos to be ‘too perfect,’” Lisa Vlasenko tells us.
 “To give this photo a sense of imperfection—in contrast to the beautiful girl and delicate flower—I used a slightly crumpled background.

 “For the background, I used a red silk fabric that I bought in a second-hand store in the linen department.
 I was so surprised by the saturation of the color and how it shimmers in the sun that I immediately bought it.
-When I saw the model’s beautiful black hair and deep, dark eyes, I knew that the combination would be wonderful.
+When I saw the model’s beautiful long black hair and deep, dark eyes, I knew that the combination would be wonderful.
 For me, this photo is about the strength and beauty of imperfection.
-And because I took this photo with , it turned out quite vibrant and sparkling.”
+And because I took this photo with sunlight, it turned out quite vibrant and sparkling.”

 Cardstock

 Another alternative to a roll of seamless paper is basic cardstock paper—the kind you get from a craft shop.
-To make the portrait above, Rafal Wegiel taped up 20 pieces of 12×12-inch paper on the wall.
-He lit it with professional studio lighting—two speedlights with octaboxes for the model, one speedlight for the background, and a reflector below the model.
+To make the portrait above, Rafal Wegiel taped up 20 pieces of 12×12-inch paper on the .
+He lit it with professional studio lighting—two speedlights with octaboxes for the model, speedlight for the background, and a reflector below the model.
 This solution works best for headshots, as cardstock will cover less space than a traditional seamless.

 Believe it or not, the film photographer Radostina Boseva created this portrait above using a concrete wall at China Beach in San Francisco.
 “The whole session was a collaboration with the local, super-talented florist Seva Design,” she says.
 “I wanted the florals and the plants to stand out, so it was clear that I needed to find a specific background.